 What an inestimable advantage it would be, if, in every branch of literature, there existed only a few but excellent books!
 This can never come to pass so long as money is to be made by writing. … The best works of great men all come from the time when they had to write either for nothing or for very little pay.

-The problem is these bad writers, offering little timeless value, monopolize the time and attention of people that could be otherwise spent on more profitable pursuits.
+The bad drives out the good.
+The problem is bad writers, offering little timeless value, monopolize the time and attention of people that could be otherwise spent on more profitable pursuits.

 They are written merely with a view to making money or procuring places.
 They are not only useless, but they do positive harm.
 Nine-tenths of the whole of our present literature aims solely at taking a few shillings out of the public’s pocket, and to accomplish this, author, publisher, and reviewer have joined forces.